Edit

 Diagram illustrating basic audio profile configuration 1.

 The PC is connected to a single audio device that supports mono streams.
-The single device may be a standalone device or a single connected member of a coordinated set.
+The single device might be a standalone device or a single connected member of a coordinated set.

 Use Case Examples Windows Audio Settings Bluetooth Controller Settings